david-wolgemuth/genesis/SPEC.md

 9. **The diff.** Every run's value is what changed.
 The curator compares against prior runs.
 10. **Symmetry breaking.** The most important moments are when uniformity becomes non-uniform.
 Watch for and flag these.
 11. **Assembly not construction.** Nothing is built top-down.
 Everything forms bottom-up from collision and bonding.
-12. **The debugger is the visualizer.** If you can't tell what's happening from the rendered output, fix the rendering.
+12. **The debugger is the visualizer.** If you can't tell what's happening from the viewer, fix the frame data or the viewer — not the simulation.
+13. **Data, not pixels.** The engine produces JSON frames.
+The viewer produces visuals.
+These never mix.
+No SVGs, no HTML, no rendering code in Rust.

 ---